craigmox/cetonproxy/README.md

 5. Run cetonproxy.exe.
 6. Choose the IP to your Ceton tuner device in the `Ceton tuner address` drop-down.
 7. Click the `Channels` section to expand it.
-8. Click `Edit Channels` for it to request the channel list from the Ceton.
-9. Click the checkmark next to the channels that you wish to be accessible through the HDHomeRun service.
+8. Click the checkmark next to the channels that you wish to be accessible through the HDHomeRun service.
 Holding `shift` while clicking checkmarks allows selecting them in bulk.
-10. It should now be discoverable as an HDHomeRun device in your DVR software.
+9. It should now be discoverable as an HDHomeRun device in your DVR software.

 # Testing
 In a web browser, connect to `http://<IP of PC running cetonproxy>:5004/lineup.xml` to make sure it responds with the set of channels you configured above.